jamwt/springfield/README.md

 file.

 Springfield is fully thread-safe.
 In fact,
-You can also compress and "upgrade" the db to higher bucket count while remaining online to get your performance back when the keyspace grows.
+You can also compact and "upgrade" the db to higher bucket count while remaining online to get your performance back when the keyspace grows.
-(use `springfield_seek_average()`
-to get back a heuristic that can help inform when it's time to close/compress/resize)

 Springfield also uses CRC sums to validate data integrity of keys/values on disk.